 You should do deep watering every week or two rather than more frequent but shallow watering.
 Some people also like to set up drip when planting it outdoor.
-You can set it up to get deep watered twice a week for few hours.
-Don't overwater to prevent it from getting root rot.
+You can set it up to get deep-watered twice a week for a few hours.
+Don’t overwater to prevent it from getting root rot.

-Different bougainvillea species like a different type of fertilizer.
+Different bougainvillea species like different types of fertilizer.
 With that said, the fertilizer you choose to use depends entirely on the growth you want to stimulate.
 Some bougainvillea varieties are known for growing larger and more quickly than others.

 If that’s what you want, you should use a fertilizer with high nitrogen content.
 However, if you would rather keep your bougainvillea short and compact, you should fertilize it with a fertilizer high in phosphorous instead.

 Adding regular fertilizer to it helps it grow fast.
 They prefer few nutrients available regularly, and using a slow-release fertilizer is a great option to have.

 During a blooming season, you can add liquid fertilizer every seven to ten days.
 There are several fertilizers blends available in the market for hibiscus and tropical plants.